cmu-csd-phd/csd-blog/website/content/2026/enso.md

 Because Ensō is a new NIC interface, implementing it requires changes to both the NIC and the software running on the CPU.
 Ensō's implementation comprises three components:

 **NIC hardware:** We implemented a NIC in SystemVerilog that exposes the Ensō interface.
 We synthesized the design targeting an FPGA (programmable hardware device).
-Using an FPGA lets us test the implementation in a real system, but the design can also be synthesized as a fixed-function hardware.
+Using an FPGA lets us test the implementation in a real system, but the design can also be synthesized as fixed-function hardware.

 **User-space library:** The software implementation is designed so that applications can communicate directly with the NIC without going through an I/O core or the kernel.
 Applications can link to the Ensō library and use its streaming API to push or pull data from the NIC.
 The library is implemented in C++17.

-**Kernel module:** While applications use the library to communicate directly with the NIC, setup and resource management is still done by the kernel.
+**Kernel module:** While applications use the library to communicate directly with the NIC, setup and resource management are still done by the kernel.
 Ensō provides a kernel module to accomplish these tasks.
 The library talks with the kernel module whenever it needs to allocate and free resources, e.g., Ensō Pipes.

-Refer to the [Ensō Documentation](https://enso.cs.cmu.edu) for instructions on how to setup and use Ensō with your own application.
+Refer to the [Ensō Documentation](https://enso.cs.cmu.edu) for instructions on how to set up and use Ensō with your own application.

 ## Impact on Application Performance